The world’s first gene therapy trial in Glycogen Storage Disease.

 Latest news of success

-The latest news is that the first three patients to recieve the therapy in the trial have improved more than had been expected.
+The first three patients to recieve the therapy in the trial improved more than had been expected.

 Video by University of Connecticut.